-Physiomics' strategy is to grow its consulting business while actively investigating other possible applications of our core modelling and simulation capabilities such as in personalised medicine.
+Physiomics' strategy is to grow its consulting business across modelling & simulation and biostatistics while actively applying this expertise in the development of personalised medicine assets.
 Our main strategic aims are as follows:

-- Continue to expand and diversify our core consulting business both through repeat business and through the acquisition of new clients; - Supplement our core consulting revenues through grant funded projects, especially in the field of personalised medicine (CRUK, Innovate UK, NIHR etc); - Expand our core consulting business into related fields, starting with biostatistics.
-This will be the subject of further announcements later this calendar year; - Develop new, complementary areas of business such as personalised medicine and other service offerings in drug discovery and development that can add long term value to the business.
+- Continue to expand and diversify our core consulting business (Modelling & Simulation) both through repeat business and through the acquisition of new clients; - Expand our services into related fields, starting with biostatistics.
+This will be the subject of further announcements later this calendar year; - Supplement our core consulting revenues through grant funded projects, especially in the field of personalised medicine (CRUK, Innovate UK, NIHR etc); - Develop new, complementary areas of business such as personalised medicine and other service offerings in drug discovery and development that can add long term value to the business.